dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

   **Android**

   ![Screenshot of the certificate prompt on an Android device](../media/mdm-browser-ca-android-cert-prompt.png)
-5. Under **Targeted Groups**, choose **Modify** to select the Azure Active Directory security groups that the policy will apply to.
-You can choose to target this to all users or just a select groups of users.
+5. Under **Targeted Groups**, choose **Modify** to select the Azure Active Directory security groups that the policy applies to.
+You can choose to target this to all users or just a select group of users.

 6. Under **Exempted Groups**, optionally, choose **Modify** to select the Azure Active Directory security groups that are exempt from this policy.